Avoiding Sea Sickness on your Well Planned Alaskan Fishing Vacation

 If, however, you stay a day on a large power boat and that could be a different matter.
 Even a short time on a large power boat on rough pitching waters can do the same thing, leave you sea sick.

 Another reason people get sea sick is that they spend way too much time below deck, where there isn’t much fresh air.

 Fresh Air is Good when it comes to Sea Sickness

 If you spend too much time below, you tend to feel the bobbing action of the boat and it can make you feel sick.

 Try to limit your time below and spend more time on the deck getting fresh air.

-You’ll likely be taking in the scenery and marveling at the sights during your Alaskan fishing vacation to even want to check out a boat cabin, if that’s even possible.
+You’ll likely be taking in the scenery.
+Probably even marveling at the sights during your Alaskan fishing vacation.
+You’ll probably even want to check out a boat cabin, if that’s even possible.

 Another way to avoid getting sea sick on your Alaskan fishing vacation is to keep a little something in your stomach.
 Don’t eat anything too heavy or spicy.
 Drinking lots of water can help you keep your stomach from churning and feeling like it’s in a spin.

 An empty stomach can also cause sea sickness when you don’t have your sea legs yet.
 So it has to be just enough to quell the nausea.